 You want to use LinkedIn to find your next job, but aren’t sure where to start -- fear not!
-This article will provide you with 7 steps to optimize your LinkedIn profile; including tips for getting noticed by recruiters, how to best manage your profile, how and where to stay active and much more!
+With these easy steps, you can optimize your LinkedIn profile to jumpstart your next career move.

 Customize your LinkedIn profile URL